Challenge at a 1/4 circle house ;)

 3.2 Buildable plot areas

-3.3 Positioning of structures
+3.3 Position of buildings

-4. Parking spaces, garages, and ancillary facilities
+4. Parking spaces, garages and ancillary facilities

 (§ 9 para.
 1 no. 4 Building Code; §§ 12 and 14 Land Use Ordinance)